CDFER/JLCPCB-Kicad-Library/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 A full KiCad library containing matched schematic symbols and PCB footprints, complete with 3D STEP models.
-All components are from JLCPCB's basic and preferred parts list, ensuring no extra setup costs.
+This Library is focused on components from JLCPCB's **basic and preferred** parts list, ensuring no extra setup costs.
 I’m not affiliated or sponsored by jlcpcb, just another customer.

 ## Screenshots